My Dinner

 Assembling the cake

-• On each layer, first spread a layer of raspberry jam, followed by a layer of German buttercream.
-You will be able to achieve evenly high layers if you pipe the buttercream onto the cake layers, rather than spreading it with a pallet knife.
-Both ways are possible.
+• On each layer, spread a layer of raspberry jam, followed by a layer of the German buttercream.
+Piping the buttercream on gives more even layers than spreading it with a palette knife, though both work.

-• Lastly using the piping bags, pipe little roses on top of the cake and decorate the tips with raspberries.
-Store in the fridge until serving.
+• Pipe small buttercream rosettes on top of the cake and finish each with a fresh raspberry.
+Store in the fridge until ready to serve.

 Want to save this recipe?